 Older models of Bushnell cameras featured just one foot at the base of the rear of the camera.
 The single foot caused the camera to clip and it was difficult to position.
 Now the Bushnell Trophy Cam has 2 feet to the base of the rear of the camera.
 This new design means that the camera stands more solidly than its predecessors.
 Whilst the camera is still a little clunky to position properly it is a far better design.
 The only issues you’re likely to encounter now are due to nature.
 For example, trees that aren’t level enough to stand the camera on, in which case you can be resourceful and use some sticks or twigs to level out the camera.

-You should be aware that as with most cameras, if you change the user customisable settings to record in a higher resolution, or to record video, the trigger speed would be adversely affected.
+You should be aware that as with most cameras if you change the user customizable settings to record in a higher resolution, or to record video, the trigger speed would be adversely affected.